100% SATISFACTION GUARANTEE

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Nelson has been recorded under many different variations, including Nelson, Nellson, Nelsan, Nelston, Neleson and others.

-First found in Lancashire, where records show many instances of the name in the Hundred Rolls of 1273 where Adam Nel was listed.
+First found in Lancashire (located in northwest England and dates back to 1180), where records show many instances of the name in the Hundred Rolls of 1273 where Adam Nel was listed.
 Most are from Lancashire, but there is another from Cambridge: John filius Nel.
 William Neleson was listed in the Rolls of Parliament.

 This web page shows only a small excerpt of our Nelson research.
 Another 171 words(12 lines of text) covering the years 1350, 1766, 1638, 1686, 1656, 1715, 1654, 1734, 1758, 1805 and are included under the topic Early Nelson History in all our PDF Extended History products.